kishankishore29/leetcode-solutions/README.md

 # leetcode-solutions
-This repository contains solution to leetcode problems
+This repository contains solution to leetcode problems in `Python`